A topic from the subject of Analytical Chemistry in Chemistry.

 4. Plot Calibration Curve: Plot the absorbance values obtained from the standard solutions against their corresponding concentrations.
 The resulting graph will be a linear calibration curve that can be used to determine the concentration of the unknown solution.

-5. Measure Unknown Solution: Pipette an unknown solution into a cuvette and dilute it to the same final volume as the standard solutions.
+5. Measure Unknown Solution: Pipette the unknown solution into a cuvette and dilute it to the same final volume as the standard solutions.
 Measure the absorbance of the unknown solution at the same wavelength.

 6. Determine Concentration: Use the calibration curve to determine the concentration of caffeine in the unknown solution by finding the corresponding concentration for the measured absorbance value.